Native Build

 time bash -e native_bootstrap.sh

-You will be asked to confirm some steps.
-Answer with y or 1.
+You will be asked to confirm some steps: answer with y or 1.

-To know what the native_bootstrap.sh script does, read this section.
+For an explanation of what the native_bootstrap.sh script does, read this section.

 Note that curl -sf operates silently, so if there are errors, you may get an empty or incorrect version of native_bootstrap.sh.
 Check for typos in the command and try again.
 If you continue to have problems, join the chat and let us know.